Keto Spinach Artichoke Pinwheels

 This post may contain affiliate links.
 See my disclosure policy.

-The process is simple: roll out fathead dough, spread the filling edge to edge, roll it up like cinnamon rolls, and slice.
-Thirty-five minutes in the oven and you’ve got warm, cheesy bites that taste way more impressive than the effort required.
+The whole process takes about 45 minutes.
+Mix the fathead dough in a food processor, roll it out between parchment paper, spread the filling edge to edge, roll it up, and slice.
+Thirty-five minutes at 375 degrees and you have warm, pull-apart bites that look way more impressive than the effort involved.
+I usually get about 9 from one batch.

 How to make spinach artichoke pinwheels

-- Make fathead dough – Combine melted mozzarella cheese and egg with almond flour, baking powder, xanthan gum, onion powder and salt.
-Use a food processor to combine until a dough ball forms.
+- Make fathead dough – Pulse almond flour, baking powder, xanthan gum, onion powder, and salt in a food processor.
+Add melted mozzarella and egg, then run until a dough ball forms.

 Spinach Artichoke Spread Ingredients